f-person/auto-dark-mode.nvim/README.md

 takes to query your system for the dark mode state.
 Otherwise, you risk freezing neovim on shutdown.

-`fallback` specifies the theme to use when the auto-detection fails.
+`fallback` specifies the appearance (`"dark" | "light"`) to use when the auto-detection fails.
 This can be particularly useful to specify a default version when remotely connecting via SSH, or when using neovim on a tty.

 ## 🚀 Usage